Information on Community and Government Assistance

 HEEAS: Home Energy Emergency Assistance Scheme

 While not a concession, the Home Energy Emergency Assistance Scheme provides one-off emergency assistance to low-income households.
 To be eligible for assistance, households must have experienced a short-term financial crisis or unforeseen emergency, within the past 12 months, limiting their ability to pay their current electricity acccount.
 Assistance can only be provided once in any 12 month period and may only be provided for two consecutive years.
 QEnergy will initiate the application process following consideration of all the eligibility criteria.
+Further financial assistance information can also be found by viewing the QLD Government website by clicking here.

 Medical cooling and heating electricity: